EvkaAki/EvkaAki.github.io/_posts/2018-04-29-assignment-3.md

 </xsl:choose>
 ```
 ### PDF presentation:
-- What was a real struggle for me for the pdf version of the presentation, was the nested list, which I accomplished finaly by selecting the nested list separatly from the usual and changing its attributes, only second level of list is supported
+- What was a real struggle for me for the pdf version of the presentation, was the nested list, which I accomplished finally by selecting the nested list separately from the usual and changing its attributes, only second level of list is supported

 ### Relax NG validation
 - The Relax NG validation is quite simple